Undistraction/coons-patch/README.md

 ### Curves

-- `getSurfaceCurvesXAxis` Generates surface curves along the X-axis based on the provided bounding curves, columns, and rows.
+- `getSurfaceCurvesU` Generates surface curves along U-axis based on the provided bounding curves, columns, and rows.
-- `getSurfaceCurvesYAxis` Generates surface curves along the Y-axis based on the provided bounding curves, columns, and rows.
+- `getSurfaceCurvesV` Generates surface curves along the V-axis based on the provided bounding curves, columns, and rows.
-- `getSurfaceCurves` Generates surface curves along both the X-axis and Y-axis based on the provided bounding curves, columns, and rows.
+- `getSurfaceCurves` Generates surface curves along both the U-axis and V-axis based on the provided bounding curves, columns, and rows.

 When curves are calculated, they are calculated based on the the grid size, with a separate curve returned for each step of the column or row.
 This means that a single curve from top to bottom or left to right is made up of multiple sub-curves, one for each column or row.
 This ensures a much greater accuracy and allows new patches to be created for individual cells because each cell is itself surrounded by four bounding curves.